VLCTechHub/VLCTechHub-api/README.md

 ### How to run the linters

-The project is configured to use Rubocop checks and Prettier for Ruby autoformatter.
+The project is configured to use [Rubocop](https://rubocop.org) and [SyntaxTree](https://github.com/ruby-syntax-tree/syntax_tree) checks.

-- For Rubocop, with the containers running, execute `docker-compose exec api bundle exec rubocop`
+- For Rubocop, with the containers running, execute `docker-compose exec api bundle exec rubocop .`
-- For Prettier for Ruby, with the containers running, execute `docker-compose exec api bundle exec rbprettier -c '**/*.rb'`
+- For SyntaxTree, with the containers running, execute `docker-compose exec api bundle exec stree check '**/*.rb' '**/*.ru' Rakefile Gemfile Clockfile`